July 11, 2022

 Adults are urged to get at least 7 hours of sleep.
 The amount of sleep you get and your immunity are intertwined.
 As highlighted in this study, poor-quality sleep can leave you more vulnerable to sickness.

 Getting enough sleep can give your immunity a natural boost.
 Again, this is why we tend to sleep more when we are ill, so that our immune system can help fight the sickness.

 Children are required to have longer sleep, around 8 – 10 hours and infants can sleep as much as 14 hours.
 Some helpful tips for sleeping better include staying away from gadgets or electronic devices that may disrupt your sleep pattern.

 You may also consider establishing a specific sleep pattern and making sure your room is completely dark when you retire for the night.

 2. Get Sufficient Exercise

-While it’s not advised that you engage in intense exercises for an extended period, moderate exercises can benefit your immune system.
+While it’s not advised that you engage in intense exercise for an extended period, moderate exercise can benefit your immune system.